Roles and permissions

 When creating a Cloudflare Zero Trust account, you will be given the Super Administrator role.
 As a Super Administrator, you can invite members to join your Zero Trust account and assign them different roles.
 There is no limit to the number of members which can be added to a given account.
 Any members with the proper permissions will be able to make configuration changes while actively logged into Zero Trust (unless is enabled).

 Zero Trust roles

-Only Super Administrators of Enterprise accounts will be able to assign or remove the following roles from users in their account.
+Only Super Administrators will be able to assign or remove the following roles from users in their account.
 Scroll to the right to see a full list of permissions for each role.

 |Access Read||Access Edit||Gateway Read||Gateway Edit||Gateway Report||Billing Read||Billing Edit|